martin-ottens/proto2testbed/setups/example2/README.md

 During the experiment the TCP throughput is measured using iperf3.
 Also, stats about the ICMP pings are collected.

 These experiments allow to get an overview what performance implications (simple) simulated topologies has for the emulation setup.

+Example results can be found at `results/example2_{1router,10router}`.

 ### Schematic testbed overview
 ```